bitovi/canjs.com/_guides/why.md

-@page Why Why CanJS
+@page Why Why CanJS?
-@parent guides
+@parent guides 2

 @body
 There are many libraries out there and it can be difficult to pick the one that’s right for you.
 In our humble opinion, the technology in CanJS is simply the best.
 It strikes a balance between: